Sub-subject: Introduction to India (Religion, Hinduism, Values...) Syllabus:

 - Hindu sacred texts are perhaps the most ancient religious texts still

 surviving today.
-The primary sacred texts of Hinduism are the Vedas:
+Primary sacred texts of Hinduism are the Vedas:

 for anyone interested in Hinduism.

-The Ayurvedic idea is that the organism adapts to the environment and its food and climate.
+- The Ayurvedic idea is that the organism adapts to the environment and its food and climate.
 This principle of adaptation is called Satyma.

-In India, Ayurveda is gaining a lot of prominence as an alternative to
+In India, Ayurveda is gaining much prominence as an alternative to western medicine.